paulverbeke/translation/INSTRUCTIONS.md

   Some strings have variables in them.
-They are marked by curly braces e.g. {variable}.
+They are marked by curly braces e.g. `{variable}`.

   Example: